SriGundabatthula/SriGundabatthula/README.md

-<h1 align="center">👋 Hi, I’m Sri Lakshmi Durga Gundabatthula</h1>
+<h1 align="center"> Hi, I’m Sri Lakshmi Durga Gundabatthula</h1>
 <h3 align="center">Health Informatics | Clinical Pharmacist | Pharm D</h3>

 ---

-A Health Informatics graduate student at George Mason University (May 2025) with a background in Clinical Pharmacy.
+A Health Informatics graduate student at George Mason University with a background in Clinical Pharmacy.
 I’m passionate about applying data science, predictive analytics, and MLOps to bridge the gap between domain expertise and technology.
 My focus is on building scalable, data-driven solutions that deliver meaningful insights, support informed decision-making, and create real-world impact across a variety of fields.